gabrielabueg/coe197z-hw3-keyword-spotting-transformers/README.md

 ## Outputs and Graphs

-The training is done on Google Colab, and the model is able to reach 89.1% accuracy with a test loss of 0.481 at 30 epochs.
+The training is done on Kaggle and Google Colab, and the model is able to reach 90% accuracy at 30 epochs.

 The demo app is gui-based and can recognize keywords from the PCs mic.
 Terminates if the keyword recognized is 'stop'